History of personal computers: The single-chip CPU

 In 1967, Italian engineer Federico Faggin joined SGS-Fairchild of Italy where he worked on Metal Oxide Semiconductor (MOS) integrated circuits which had higher switching speeds and lower power consumption than alternatives.
 He was later sent to a California division.
 There he developed self-aligned silicon gate technology (from an original idea by Bell labs) which improved the reliability of MOS transistors and assisted with the commercial viability of the process.
 He also developed important technologies that improved circuit density of chips such as the "buried contact" technique.

 Fairchild were not using Faggin's work and in 1970 he moved to the recently founded Intel.
 There he joined a team developing the first commercially available microprocessor, the 4-bit Intel 4004.
 Japanese electronics company Busicom had approached Intel in 1969 for a set of several separate chips to implement a CPU for their calculator products.
 They had the idea of building the calculator from a standardised general purpose computer that they could re-program to implement different models for use in different markets.

 Intel employee, Marcian Hoff, realised the design would be too expensive.
 He suggested combining the multiple CPU chips requested by Busicom into a single chip (a technique which generally reduces product cost because there are fixed costs associated with producing each individual device) and also reducing the complexity.
 This design was later improved by Stanley Mazor.
 Faggin brought the silicon design expertise to the team and using his latest techniques that improved device density, managed to squeeze it all into a single chip.

 Busicom was in financial trouble and Intel arranged a deal that enabled them to sell the CPU as a product in exchange for lowering costs to Busicom.
-This was then marketed as the Intel 4004 in 1971 and was the first commercial single chip microprocessor.
+In 1971, this was marketed as the Intel 4004 and was the first commercial single chip microprocessor.
 Coincidentally, Computer Terminal Corporation (CTC) had approached Intel also in 1969 with a request to reduce the chip count in one of their Datapoint terminal range, resulting in a similar single-chip CPU design.

-CTC ultimately declined the device leaving Intel with the intellectual property.
+CTC ultimately declined the device, leaving Intel with the intellectual property.
 This resulted in the Intel 8008, released in 1972, that would eventually become the foundation of Intel's personal computer CPU range.
-It was followed by the Intel 8080 in 1974, the Intel 8086 in 1978 and the cost-reduced 8088 in 1979 used in the original IBM PC.
+It was followed by the Intel 8080 in 1974, the Intel 8086 in 1978 and the cost-reduced 8088 in 1979, used in the original IBM PC.

 The single-chip CPU went on to significantly reduce the costs (and size) of computers and place the devices within the purchasing power of individuals.
 In only a few years, a number of other manufacturers were producing competing single-chip CPUs including the Motorola 6800 (1974), the Fairchild F8 (1974), the MOS Technology 6502 (1975) and the National Semiconductor SC/MP (1976).
 Federico Faggin would go on to co-found Zilog which would produce the Z80 in 1976.
 Some of these CPUs would be widely used in early personal computers and other applications.